The Perfect Info-Tech Workplace

 I’ve been to two workplaces that gave me an old computer with a 40 GB hard-disk.
 It wasn’t enough at all.
 At one place, we’ve reached the limit of this hard-disk due to several large source code checkouts, and as a result needed a bigger hard-disk.
 And the only hard-disks the lab had were 80 GB ones, which were bought because they were the cheapest (per unit, not per capacity).
 Please, buy large enough hard-disks.

 At the same workplace, I was given a computer with a read-only CD-ROM drive.
-It was not even a DVD reader I brought a DVD of audio files from home, and could not read it.
+It was not even a DVD reader!
+I brought a DVD of audio files from home, and could not read it.
 In this day and age, read/write DVD drives are the standard, and are ultra-cheap.

 Sometimes you’ll need several computers, or a decent virtual machine emulator, to run alternative operating systems on the same machine.